 For the gravy:

 - Red wine, water, and or beef stock

 - corn starch

-3 Brown the roast at 375°F (190°C) for half an hour.
-Lower the heat to 225°F (107°C).
+4 Cook the roast initially at 375°F (190°C) for half an hour, to brown it.
+Then lower the heat to 225°F (107°C).
 The roast should take somewhere from 1 1/2 to 2 1/2 hours additionally to cook.
-The shape of the roast will affect the cooking time, by the way.
-So if your roast is on the long and narrow side, versus a more round shape, it may take less time to cook.
-So keep an eye on it.
-When the roast just starts to drip its juices and it is brown on the outside, check the temperature with a meat thermometer.
-Pull the roast from the oven when the inside temperature of the roast is 135° to 140°F (57°C to 60°C).
-Let the roast rest for at least 15 minutes, tented in aluminum foil to keep warm, before carving to serve.
+The shape of the roast will affect the cooking time.
+If your roast is long and narrow, rather than a more round shape, it may take less time to cook, so keep an eye on it.
+When juices start to drip from the roast, and it is browned on the outside, check the roast's internal temperature with a meat thermometer.
+Remove the roast from the oven when the internal temperature of the roast is 135° to 140°F (57°C to 60°C).

 To make the gravy: Remove the dripping pan from the oven and place on the stove top at medium heat.
 Note that if you are pulling the roast out early, for rare or a medium rare level of doneness, you may not have a lot of drippings.
 Hopefully you will have some.
 If not, you may want to leave the roast in a little longer at even lower heat, 175°F, to ease some more drippings out of it.
 Add some water, red wine, or beef stock to the drippings to deglaze (loosen the drippings from the pan).
 Dissolve a tablespoon of cornstarch in a little water and add to the drip pan.
 Stir quickly while the gravy thickens to avoid lumping.
 You can add a little butter if there is not a lot of fat in the drippings.
 Add salt and pepper to taste.
 Mom adds some fresh thyme too if she has some.
 (See also How to Make Gravy.)